Katajanokka: Other building history

+The eastern tip of Katajanokka

 The buildings on the eastern tip surrounding the Merikasarmi building, in the so-called "new side", consisted already in the 1920s of various buildings related to warehouse, workshop and dock activities.
 The Katajanokka Airport used by Aero Oy (now known as Finnair) was also located on the southern shore of the area, serving as an airport for route flights from 1924 to 1936.
 When the navy garrison and the military harbour had moved to Upinniemi and the Valmet dock had moved to Vuosaari, most of the old warehouse and industrial buildings were dismantled.
 The zoning plan designed by the architectural trio Vilhelm Helander, Pekka Pakkala and Mikael Sundman was confirmed in 1977 and from 1977 to 1986 a total of 21 new apartment buildings were built in the area.
 The last of the free lots were built from 2006 to 2009.
 The zoning plan sought to return to the tightly-built urban space in a contrast to the earlier suburban type of construction, which has later been seen as a turning point in Finnish city design.
 The plan was also praised for taking the architectural and cultural history of the surrounding area into account.
 Open spaces were sought to be measured in regard of the actual number of visitors.
 However, because of design norms, the building efficiency remained lower than that of the old part.
 The red brick facades were ordered to be laid in place, even though this was during the golden age of element construction.
 A large number of the houses were designed as rental or Hitas houses, which caused a restriction on the cost of construction.
 For example parking had to be done on ground level.
 In the latest buildings completed in 2007 parking is handled underground.